WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### Scaling Events (mainly AZRebalance)

-- this is where **ALB tries to rebalance spread of instances between AZs**.
+- this is where **ALB tries to rebalanced spread of instances between AZs**.

 - this event is quite important since **ALB can exceed, for a brief period of time, the maximum instances count within given group**.
 This is **due to the fact that new instances are launched first (without terminating the old ones)**.